igrafx/miningkafka/howto.md

 ### Requirements

-To use the LiveConnect module, you must have Docker and Docker Compose installed on your system.
+To use the Docker Compose module, you must have Docker and Docker Compose installed on your system.
 Follow these links for installation instructions:

 - [Install Docker](https://docs.docker.com/get-docker/)
 - [Install Docker Compose](https://docs.docker.com/compose/install/)

-### Launching Liveconnect
+### Launching the infrastructure

 The containers within this infrastructure communicate through the internal Docker network, `kafka-network`.

-**To launch **LiveConnect** (Dockerized Kafka infrastructure):**
+**To launch **the infrastructure** (Dockerized Kafka infrastructure):**
 ```
 cd docker-compose/
-make liveconnect
+make start
 ```

-**To stop the LiveConnect infrastructure:**
+**To stop the infrastructure:**
 ```
 cd docker-compose/
-make liveconnect-down
+make stop
 ```
 ### Installing New Connectors